Kria Vitis Acceleration (Version: Vitis 2022.1)¶

 Kria K26 SOM is the fastest path to achieving whole application acceleration at the edge.
 The K26 SOM combines high AI performance with the adaptability necessary to keep up with evolving algorithms and sensor requirements.
-It’s based on the UltraScale+ MPSoC technology, similar to the ZCU104 evaluation board.
+It is based on the UltraScale+ MPSoC technology, similar to the ZCU104 evaluation board.

-Important Pre-requisite: KV260 getting started guide sets up all the necessary hardware required for this tutorial.
+IMPORTANT: Use the KV260 Getting Started Guide to set up all the necessary hardware required for this tutorial.

 Objective¶